sazzadcsedu/SSentiA/README.md

-The following libraries are required
+The following libraries are required-

-Scikit-learn https://scikit-learn.org/stable/ (For machine learning classifier) Spacy  https://spacy.io.
+1. Scikit-learn https://scikit-learn.org/stable/ (For machine learning classifier)

+2. Spacy  https://spacy.io.
 (For parsingg and POS tag assignment for LRSentiA classifier)

+3. Numpy

+4. Panda